aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Images might include uninteresting sections, or the main subject might accidentally be positioned off-center within the photo.
+Images might include uninteresting sections, or the main  might accidentally be positioned off-center within the photo.
 In such instances, the need to crop the images and eliminate undesired portions from the edges.
 Aspose.Imaging offers methods to facilitate image cropping by shifting and removing unwanted areas from the sides.
 </p>

 Python code example: [howto crop image](crop-image).